-Melissa’s practice is broad and deep and includes portfolio development, patent prosecution in the US and abroad, due diligence studies, product clearance assessments, licensing negotiations, litigation, and post-grant matters, such as reissue, reexamination and inter partes review.
+Melissa’s broad practice includes portfolio development, patent prosecution in the US and abroad, due diligence studies, product clearance assessments, licensing negotiations, litigation, and post-grant matters, such as reissue, reexamination and inter partes review.
 She has extensive experience in design patents, which she often avails as a low-cost, high-value component of an overall IP strategy.

 Her areas of technical experience include heart catheters, dialysis systems, sterilization devices, RFID sensors, electrocardiogram equipment, telecommunications, networks, data storage systems, locating devices, imaging systems, speech recognition platforms, consumer electronics, navigation systems, school and office supplies, and software applications.

-In addition to her work at Wolf, Melissa is a part-time lecturer at Tufts University, where she teaches a self-designed undergraduate course entitled “Intellectual Property for Innovators.”
+In addition to her work at Wolf Greenfield, Melissa is a part-time lecturer at Tufts University, where she teaches a self-designed undergraduate course entitled “Intellectual Property for Innovators.”

-Melissa has been recognized as a “Rising Star” by Super Lawyers magazine for her work in intellectual property law for ten consecutive years (2009-2018).
-She has also repeatedly been named by the magazine as one of the “Top Women Lawyers in Massachusetts.”
+Melissa was recognized as a “Rising Star” by Super Lawyers for her work in intellectual property law for 10 consecutive years (2009-2018).
+She has also repeatedly been named by Super Lawyers as one of the “Top Women Lawyers in Massachusetts.”